 Feel a bit depressed every time you bin a plastic container?
 Then try Plastic Free July.
-Look out some Tupperware before cycling/walking to your nearest refillery (there are loads in Scotland now, the list below is not exhaustive).
+Look out some suitable receptacles before cycling/walking to your nearest refillery (there are loads in Scotland now, the list below is not exhaustive).
 For milk, we recommend Mossgiel Farm and their refillable bottles.

 THE LITTLE GREEN LARDER

 If you’re horrified by the plastic that comes with every punnet of strawberries, this place offers Balhungie Berry Farm’s finest in compostable containers.
 They also have hundreds of loose products, from pine nuts to baking powder, as well as fruit, veg and Zero Waste Food Boxes for delivery.
 They get extra ethical points for having a donations area, where you can leave items for them to pass on to the local foodbank.

 This shop’s catchline is “Zero waste life in Fife”.
 Their owner, Louise Humpington (pictured top of page), worked in Papua New Guinea as the country director for an international NGO.
 “I saw at first hand the devastating impact that climate change and plastic pollution were having on our oceans and planet”.
 They offer over 500 food, household and bathroom refills, but also a few more unusual items, like US-style cookie mix, infused vinegars from St Andrews’ Little Herb Farm, Shropshire Seaweed organic fertilizer, plus freeze dried raspberries and dried porcini.
 They also won Environmental Shop of the Year at the Scotland Prestige Awards 2021.

 “In just 18 months our customers have bought over 25000 kilos of products on refill and saved over 100000 pieces of plastic.
 It just goes to show that if everyone makes a few small changes, we can have a mighty impact”, says Humpington.